Quafadas/dedav4s/raw_docs/explanation/customising.md

   def plotLineChart(mods: JsonMod = List()): LineChart =
     l.toArray.plotLineChart(mods)
 ```
+Give it a go in a project - this turns a breeze vector into a plottable data structure that emits a line chart!

 The moment where I figured it might be worth an attempt at at publishing this library was this;
 ```scala mdoc